radical-cybertools/radical.entk/doc/getstarted.rst

         cluster.run(app)

 In line **6**, we define the pattern class.
 Here we use the :class:`.Pipeline` pattern.
-Pipeline is the "simplest" pattern in EnsembleMD Tolkit and desribes a liniear concatenation of steps.
+Pipeline is the "simplest" pattern in Ensemble MD Tolkit and desribes a liniear concatenation of steps.
 Here we only define one step (``step_1``), so the application logic is fairly simple.